Pair in court for murder of Taranaki father and husband

 In New Plymouth District Court on Wednesday, the men appeared separately via audio-visual link from the New Plymouth Police Station.

-Defence lawyer Paul Keegan asked for interim name suppression for the older man, as did lawyer Nathan Bourke for the younger man.
+Defence lawyer Paul Keegan asked for interim name suppression for the older man, as did lawyer Nathan Bourke for the teen.

+Judge Tony Greig granted the application, which was not opposed by police.

 Both men were remanded into custody by consent and will appear in the High Court at New Plymouth on August 19.